Japanese calendar: Gregorian months and the "One-Month Delay"

 In contrast to other East Asian countries such as China, Vietnam, Korea and Mongolia, Japan has almost completely forgotten the Chinese calendar.
 Since 1876, January has been officially regarded as the "first month" even when setting the date of Japanese traditional folklore events (other months are the same: February as the second month, March as the third, and so on).
 But this system often brings a strong seasonal sense of gap since the event is 3 to 7 weeks earlier than in the traditional calendar.
 Modern Japanese culture has invented a kind of "compromised" way of setting dates for festivals called Tsuki-okure ("One-Month Delay") or Chūreki ("The Eclectic Calendar").

 The festival is celebrated just one solar calendar month later than the date on the Gregorian calendar.
 For example, the Buddhist festival of Obon was the 15th day of the 7th month.
-Many places the religious services are held on July 15.
+In many places the religious services are held on July 15.
 However, in some areas, the rites are normally held on August 15, which is more seasonally close to the old calendar.
 (The general term "Obon holiday" always refers to the middle of August.)
 Although this is just de facto and customary, it is broadly used when setting the dates of many folklore events and religious festivals.
 But Japanese New Year is the great exception.
 The date of Japanese New Year is always January 1.